Frequently Asked Questions

 What are the facilities like?

 In September 2022 CAPA College opened the doors to its new, multi-million-pound home on Mulberry Way, Wakefield (opposite Wakefield Westgate train station).
-Equipped with the latest technology, industry-standard equipment and the finest rehearsal and performance spaces, it is unprecedented in the North of England.
-CAPA College is a flagship for Arts Education in the North.
+Equipped with the latest technology, industry-standard equipment and the finest rehearsal and performance spaces, this is unprecedented in the North of England

 Where have alumni gone onto?

 CAPA College graduates have gone on to study at leading national and international conservatoires and universities, including RADA, The Place, Rambert School, Arts Educational School, Guildford School of Acting, Institute of the Arts Barcelona and Royal Conservatoire of Antwerp.
-Graduates now have hugely successful careers in the Arts including; professional performers (including performing in Waitress (West End), Harlots (BBC), We Will Rock You (UK Tour) and Les Miserable (UK & Ireland Tour)), as well as directors, designers, filmmakers, choreographers, technicians and teachers.
-Find out more below:
+We have past students in just about every West End show, on cruise ships all over the world and appearing in shows on nearly every streaming platform.
+Keep an eye on our social media to see news from CAPA College Alumni to inspire your next steps!

 How to apply to CAPA College?